-The Coravin Wine Preservation System is a group of components which allow you to access wine without exposing the contents of the whole bottle to damaging oxygen.
-Its purpose is to enable its users to enjoy wine by the glass and conduct wine tastings without having to open a whole bottle, potentially wasting wine.
+The Coravin Wine Preservation System allows you to access wine without exposing the contents of the whole bottle to damaging oxygen.

-The Timeless Coravin system works by inserting a specially designed needle through the natural cork, and then pouring wine, via that needle, into a glass.
-When a Timeless Coravin System is removed from the bottle, the cork seals itself (with caveats).
+The Timeless Coravin works by inserting a specially designed needle through natural cork to access wine.
+Argon fills the empty space in the bottle as you pour.
+When you remove the device from the bottle, the cork slowly seals itself (with caveats).

-In a nutshell: The level of protection against oxidation is the primary difference between a Timeless Coravin and a Coravin Pivot.
+The primary difference between the two systems is how much oxygen the wine gets exposed to during use.
 When correctly using a Coravin Pivot, you will expose the wine in the bottle to a small amount of oxygen.
 When correctly using a Timeless Coravin you will expose none of the wine in the bottle to oxygen.

 Natural cork is what most people think is in their wine bottles.
 It's a single piece of high-quality cork that has been cut to fit a wine bottle.
-High-quality natural cork is ideal for wine preservation and will yield the best results with a Coravin System because natural, whole cork is self-sealing.
-Wines you’ve paid a lot of money for will generally have high-quality natural corks.
+High-quality natural cork is ideal for wine preservation.

 Agglomerated (sometimes called Technical) cork is like the particle board of cork.
 It’s made from real cork, but from the leftover pieces of natural cork production which have been glued together in the shape of a cork.

 Synthetic corks and plastic corks are not self-sealing and the Coravin needle will leave a hole in them.
 Do not use your Coravin System with synthetic or plastic corks.
-If you’re not sure of the type of cork in your bottle, don’t use the Coravin on it.
-Try one of these Coravin alternatives instead.
+If you’re not sure of the type of cork in your bottle, don’t use the Coravin Timeless on it.
+Try a Coravin Pivot or one of these Coravin alternatives instead.

 Yes, but...
 Coravin makes a special cap for the Timeless models because you cannot put the Coravin needle through a screw cap (please don’t try, you’ll be sorry).